KushBlazingJudah/feditext/README.md

 # feditext

-A textboard ~~for the fediverse~~.
+A textboard for ~~the fediverse~~ FChannel and itself.

-This project aims to federate with existing FChannel instances, barring images, since text is much easier to moderate, as fun as images are.
+This project aims to federate with existing FChannel instances, and itself, while maintaining a strictly text-only interface.

 ## Achtung!